-The first question that a land manager should answer is "Do I really need to burn to meet the objectives of land management?"
-This is an important question as the most obvious and effective method of smoke reduction is the use of a non-burning alternative or reducing the frequency of burns.
-For many land managers in the Flint Hills, a non-burning alternative is likely not available or cost effective due to the large acreages involved.
-Examples of non-burning alternatives for smaller pastures include spraying herbicides or physical removal of invasive woody species.
-However, reducing the frequency of the burns may be a viable strategy that still allows for management objectives to be met.
-If burning is required, the land manager should strive to burn when the environmental conditions will minimize smoke concentrations that can become an air quality problem.
-These environmental conditions are described below with FMP guidelines.
-When Should I Burn?
+The first question that a land manager should answer is "Do I need to burn to meet my objectives of land management?"
+The most obvious and effective method of smoke reduction is using a nonburning alternative or reducing the frequency of burns.
+For many land managers in the Flint Hills, a nonburning alternative is likely not available or cost effective due to the large acreages involved.
+Examples of nonburning alternatives for smaller pastures include spraying herbicides or physical removal of invasive woody species.
+Reducing the frequency of the burns may be a strategy that still allows for management objectives to be met.
+If burning is required, the land manager should plan a burn using FMP to minimize smoke and air quality impacts.

+When should I burn?